ImageMagick/Usage-Markdown/morphology/index.md

 ### Granularity of a collection of Shapes

-By using a series of '`Open`' operations in an image of slowly increasing size structuring elements, and measuring the resulting area, you can quickly get a summery of number of such shapes that can be found in the image.
+By using a series of '`Open`' operations in an image of slowly increasing size structuring elements, and measuring the resulting area, you can quickly get a summary of number of such shapes that can be found in the image.

 By taking the derivative (slope) of that result you get a 'spectrum' of the number and size those shapes that form the image.
 This graph is the '**granularity**' of the image for some particular shape.